sdu-cfei/xovis-driver/README.md

 ## Configuration

-The storage engine specifc configuration options are giden at the commandline after `run` and the name of the storage engine.
+The storage engine specifc configuration options are given at the commandline after `run` and the name of the storage engine.

 The remaining options are given in the `/etc/config.json` configuration file.
 These are also available to the storage engines.
 It contains the following keys: